Terms And Conditions

 • Artist communicates special dietary needs (e.g., allergies, vegetarian).

-• Artist provides complete setlist and points out GEMA registration requirement in writing.
+• Artist provides the complete setlist and points out the GEMA registration obligation in writing.

-• The Artist may cancel the performance or reschedule to a substitute date in case of severe weather warning (DWD warning level red) or unreasonable weather conditions.
+• The Artist may cancel the performance or reschedule it to a replacement date in case of severe weather warnings (DWD warning level Red) or unreasonable weather conditions.

 • Performance extension is agreed at least 1 hour before the planned end.

-• Invoicing by the Artist; payment period 14 days.
+• Invoicing by the Artist; payment term 14 days.

-In Case of Cancellation by the Client: Cancellation fees are tiered:
+In case of cancellation by the Client: Cancellation fees are tiered as follows:

-Cancellation fees are due within 7 days after receipt of the cancellation.
+Cancellation fees are due within 7 days of receipt of the cancellation notice.

-The Artist undertakes to provide the agreed musical performance on the agreed day, at the agreed time, and at the agreed location.
+The Artist commits to providing the agreed musical performance on the agreed day, at the agreed time, and at the agreed location.
 The exact duration (including breaks) is stated in the booking confirmation.

-The musical repertoire is based on the Artist’s abilities and the agreed style.
-Special wishes (e.g., specific songs) should be communicated at least 4 weeks before the appointment.
-The Artist reserves the right to reject special wishes if they do not correspond to their style or are technically not feasible.
+The musical repertoire is determined by the Artist’s abilities and the agreed style.
+The Artist is not a cover artist; the focus of the performance lies on original compositions and individual artistic expression.
+Requested songs (cover songs) can be agreed upon at the Client’s request, but maximum 1 to 2 pieces per event.
+These must be communicated at least 4 weeks before the date.
+The Artist reservesthe right to reject requested songs if they do not match their style or are technically unfeasible.

 3.3 Attendance Obligation

-The Artist undertakes to arrive at the venue at the latest 60 minutes before the start of the performance to carry out setup and soundcheck.
+The Artist commits to arriving at the venue at the latest 60 minutes before the start of the performance to set up and conduct a soundcheck.

 3.4 Technical Requirements by the Client

-A reliable and continuous power supply (230V) for all of the Artist’s equipment.
+• A reliable and continuous power supply (230V) for the Artist’s entire equipment.
 The power bank carried by the Artist serves only as a backup for short interruptions.

-Protection of the equipment from weather influences (for outdoor performances) and unauthorized access.
+• Protection of equipment from weather influences (for outdoor events) and unauthorized access.

 3.5 Own Equipment

 Unless otherwise agreed, the Artist brings their own equipment.
-If the Client provides their own PA system, it must function technically flawlessly and be operated by a qualified person.
-The Artist assumes no liability for damage to their equipment caused by improper operation of third-party systems.
-The Client is liable for damage they intentionally or negligently causes to the Artist’s equipment.
+If the Client provides their own PA system, it must be technically flawless and operated by a qualified person.
+The Artist assumes no liability for damage to their equipment caused by improper operation of external systems.
+The Client is liable for damages they intentionally or negligently cause to the Artist’s equipment.

 3.6 Delay by the Client

-Should the Client release the performance location late (up to 30 minutes) or technical problems delay the start, the playing time is shortened accordingly, without the fee changing.
+Should the Client release the performance venue late (up to 30 minutes) or technical problems delay the start, the playing time is shortened accordingly, without any change to the fee.

-The fee consists of artistic performance, working time (including travel/soundcheck), operating costs, desired songs (if agreed), and an appropriate margin.
-All prices are plus statutory value-added tax.
+4.1 Fee Structure The fee consists of the artistic performance, working time (including travel/soundcheck), operating costs, requested songs (if agreed), and an appropriate margin.
+All prices are exclusive of statutory VAT.

 4.2 Travel and Accommodation Costs

-Local Performances: Local performances are events located within the city limits of Berlin or within a radius of maximum 30 km from Berlin-Mitte.
-Within this radius, all travel costs (travel, toll, parking) as well as accommodation costs are included in the fee.
+Local Performances: Performances within the city limits of Berlin or within a radius of maximally 30 km from Berlin-Mitte are considered local.
+Within this radius, all travel costs (transport, tolls, parking) and accommodation costs are included in the fee.

-External Performances: If the venue is outside this zone (i.e., outside Berlin and more than 30 km from Berlin-Mitte), travel costs and accommodation costs (if necessary) are reimbursed separately according to actual costs.
+External Performances: If the venue is outside this zone (i.e., outside Berlin and more than 30 km from Berlin-Mitte), travel costs and accommodation costs (if necessary) are reimbursed separately based on actual costs.

 4.3 Deposit and Payment Modalities

-If the contract is concluded 6 weeks or less before the event day, no deposit is made.
+If the contract is concluded 6 weeks or less before the event day, no deposit is required.
 The total amount is due according to § 4.3.3.

-The total amount (less any deposit) is to be transferred within 14 days without deduction after receipt of the final invoice.
+The total amount (less any deposit) is to be transferred within 14 days of receiving the final invoice, without deduction.

-Exception for Short-Term Booking: For events booked less than 14 days in advance, the entire amount is due within 3 working days after contract signing.
+Exception for Short-term Booking: For events booked less than 14 days in advance, the entire amount is due within 3 working days of signing the contract.

 4.3.4 Credit and Refund